 - Green 0-25

 Click on the icon to view the report and to view which text overlaps with text found on the web and in the paper databases.IMPORTANT:

 - Even if you don't check "Allow students to view the report" students will receive and email from Turnitin.com allowing them the option to log in to view the report directly with Turnitin.com.

 - Only the attachments get submitted to Turnitin, not the text the student types into the Sakai editor.

 - Only the first attachment gets submitted and it doesn't update when a paper is resubmitted UNLESS the first submission is removed by the student.
 It is best to allow only one attachment in a Turnitin assignment.
 Example.
 If student submits an attachment to Sakai assignment, that attachment will get a report from turnitin.
 If the student submits a second attachment, it won't get submitted to Turnitin.
 However, if student removes the first submission and then attaches another document, then a second report will be generated and be available to the instructor and/or student.

-- Turninin reports may take 30-60 minutes to appear.
+- Turnitin reports may take 30-60 minutes to appear.

-- Grademark and Peermark are not available in Sakai's integration with Turnitin and are only available through Turnitin.com.
+- Peermark is NOT available in Sakai's integration with Turnitin and are only available through Turnitin.com.

 Click Turnitin Antiplagiarism Software

 for more information about Turnitin at Ithaca College.

 Instructions to add to a Sakai Assignment using Turnitin.